deam65/ai-podcast-generator/README.md

     - takes incoming API requests to begin the content retrieval/podcast generation job loop
     - should ideally respond with a job UUID and SSE endpoint, in case I want to add a web interface
         - SSE endpoint is for web client to subscribe to - so that it can receive updates from the different microservices and maintain a "generation progress" bar
-    - expected input:
+    - expected input from REST API entry point:
-        - numArticles (int)
         - topic (string[])
         - source ('news', 'twitter', 'reddit')
     - function: